animatedmax/spring-data-geode/src/main/markdown/reference/mapping.md

 on the data management policies of the Region (for example, partition — also known as sharding — versus replicating data).

-Using these type-specific Region mapping annotations with the Spring Data for GemFire annotation configuration model saves you from having to explicitly define these Regions in configuration.
+Using these type-specific Region mapping annotations with the Spring Data for VMware GemFire annotation configuration model saves you from having to explicitly define these Regions in configuration.